JuliaDebug/JuliaInterpreter.jl/docs/src/internals.md

 ## More complex expressions

 Sometimes you might have a whole sequence of expressions you want to run.
-In such cases, your first thought should be `prepare_thunk`.
+In such cases, your first thought should be to construct the `Frame` manually.
 Here's a demonstration:

 ```jldoctest; setup=(using JuliaInterpreter; JuliaInterpreter.clear_caches())